brooth/jeta-site/mysite/home/markdown/observer.md

         }
     }

-<span class="label label-info">Note</span> You must define observable class, this method is listening to via the annotation argument.
+<span class="label label-info">Note</span> You must define the observables that the methods are listening to.

 The `handler` allows you to detatch your class from `observable`: